lorcangourley/Stochastic-Optimisation/README.md

 ## How It Works

 1. **Data Fetching**
-   Downloads stock price data between specific dates for over 100 well-known tickers.
+   Downloads stock price data between specific dates for over 100 tickers.

 2. **Metric Calculation**
-   Calculates expected return and risk using log returns over a 30-day (1.5-month) period.
+   Calculates expected return and risk using log returns over a 30 working day day (1.5-month) period.

 3. **Dynamic Programming Optimization**
    Builds a DP table to find the optimal subset of stocks that fit within the max risk threshold.